Agoric/agoric-sdk/docs/devices.md

 ## Device Drivers

-Devices consist of a kernel-realm wrapper function, which closes over any host-realm authorities that it needs.
+Host devices consist of a kernel-realm wrapper function, which closes over any host-realm authorities that it needs.
 The wrapper function is responsible for preventing confinement breaches: it must prevent kernel-realm callers from accessing host-realm objects, even under adversarial use.
 In particular, any exceptions raised by the host-realm functions must be caught and wrapped with kernel-realm replacements.
 Callbacks must be intercepted too.
 The wrapper function must act as a limited Membrane between the two worlds.

-`controller.addVat()` takes an `options` argument. `options.devices` contains the definitions of any devices that should be made available to this particular vat.
-The property names on `devices` are device names, and their values should follow the same format as SES's `makeRequire`: an object with both `attenuatorSource` and the authorities that should be made available to it.
-Unlike `makeRequire`, the `attenuatorSource` used by devices will be evaluated with a `require` endowment that provides access to `@agoric/harden`, `@agoric/nat`, and `@agoric/evaluate`.

-The kernel-realm device object will properties that match the names on `devices`, each of which will be the kernel-realm object resulting from the evaluation and invocation of `attenuatorSource`.